Skip to content

 Read Also:

-Common Horsepower Sizes
+Common Horsepower

 The idea of horsepower is pretty old, although it’s been revised and updated as we’ve learned more about how engines function.
 Nowadays, the term generally refers to a unit or power output for a machine in terms that are equivalent to work done over time, not distance (as you might expect).